 Whether substantial formal education or training is a necessary prerequisite to the performances of the services; and

-Whether the services require a personal relationship between and the municipal officials.
-Professional or technical services shall include but not be limited to the following:
+Whether the services require a personal relationship between the provider and the municipal officials.
+Professional or technical services shall include, but not be limited to, the following: